 FUNDING for BIPOC ARTISTS MADE EASY (finally!)

-Take a look at past projects funded and get ready to get yours!
+Applications are closed for this year, but take a look at past projects funded and get ready for the next round!

 PRE-QUALIFY in about 10 MINS.